aristosv/freqtrade/README.md

 The script provides the configuration, strategy and service file.

-You need to provide exchange API keys, Telegram token and chatID.
+Before continuing make sure you already have the following information:
+- Exchange key
+- Exchange secret
+- Telegram bot token
+- Telegram chat id.

-If you want to set up multiple bots, just change the $botname variable.
+If you want to set up multiple bots, run the script again and choose a different bot name.

 - install freqtrade
 ```